 The Extra Large Catio - The Sanctuary

-This catio model is the deluxe version of a catio, which your furry companion is simply going to love.
-It features the main entrance through the window, which is connected to a ledge system leading to large lounging space, where you can even place a cat bed.
+This catio model is the deluxe version of a catio, which your furry companion will love.
+It features the main entrance through the window, which is connected to a ledge system leading to an ample lounging space where you can even place a cat bed.
 It continues down to another generous ledge, where it can jump to the floor from.

 The Outdoor Oasis Catio + Tunnel